Marine Audit

 Method No. 2 – weighing the packages and cargo items including all packing and securing equipment and adding this to the tare weight of the container, using a certified method approved by the competent authority, or its authorized body.

-In South Africa, the method used for weighing the container’s contents under method 2, is subject to certification and approval as determined by SAMSA.
-Companies which are authorized to use method 2 are registered on a database maintained by SAMSA.
+In South Africa, the method used for weighing the container’s contents under method 1 and method 2, is subject to certification and approval as determined by SAMSA.
+Companies which are authorized to use method 1 and 2 are registered on a database maintained by SAMSA.